GSA Announces Phase 1 Awards for Alliant 3 Contract

-The General Services Administration (GSA) announced on Friday the phase 1 awards of the Alliant 3 Governmentwide Acquisition Contract (GWAC), which has no maximum dollar ceiling.
+The General Services Administration (GSA) announced on Friday the phase one awards of the Alliant 3 Governmentwide Acquisition Contract (GWAC), which has no maximum dollar ceiling.

-According to the award notice posted to SAM.gov, GSA is making Phase 1 contract awards to 43 eligible offerors.
-However, offerors not selected for Phase 1 are still eligible for further award phases “until all 76 awards (plus ties) are complete.”
+According to the award notice posted to SAM.gov, GSA said it received 133 proposals in response to the solicitation, and it is making phase one contract awards to 43 eligible offerors.
+However, offerors not selected for phase one are still eligible for further award phases “until all 76 awards (plus ties) are complete.”

-Companies selected for Phase 1 include Booz Allen Hamilton, IBM, Science Applications International Corporation (SAIC), General Dynamics Information Technology (GDIT), Leidos, and Northrop Grumman, among others.
+Companies selected for phase one include Booz Allen Hamilton, IBM, Science Applications International Corporation (SAIC), General Dynamics Information Technology (GDIT), Leidos, and Northrop Grumman, among others.
 The full list of awardees can be found in the award notice.

-The Alliant 3 contract will provide federal agencies with access to a variety of companies offering integrated IT services and service-based .
+The Alliant 3 contract will provide federal agencies with access to a variety of companies offering integrated IT services and service-based solutions.

 Alliant 3 is structured as a pre-competed, multiple-award, indefinite-delivery, indefinite-quantity (IDIQ) contract.
 This allows agencies to issue task orders for services such as cloud services, cybersecurity, software development, and other emerging technology needs.